SMUnlimited/AMAI/README.md

 ## Warcraft Requirements and Versions
 There are multiple editions of AMAI available to install based on your warcraft 3 version you run with.
 You must use the correct abrievation to install the correct scripts.
 Improvements and fixes to the core AI engine will improve the older scripts as well.
-- **REFORGED** : The AI scripts intended for the latest version of warcraft 3 **1.36+** (regardless if its **reforged** or not)(only AMAI 3.3.0+)
+- **REFORGED** : The AI scripts intended for the latest version of warcraft 3 **1.36+** (regardless if its **reforged** or not)
 - **TFT** : The classic Frozen Throne AI scripts intended for TFT **1.24+** version of warcraft 3.
 Has some forwards compatability support up to **1.31** including 24 player support although tech tree changes in later versions will not be available to the AI.
 - **ROC** : The classic Reign of Chaos AI scripts intended for ROC **1.24+** version of warcraft 3.
 Has some forwards compatability support up to **1.31** including 24 player support although tech tree changes in later versions will not be available to the AI.

 * Avoid v1.29 of Warcraft 3 as it breaks various things and prevents AMAI from chatting.
 This is just an issue with this version and you can downgrade or upgrade.

 ## Commandline install
-- From a windows commandline or powershell type `InstallTFTToMap.bat "C:\mymap.w3m" 1` and press enter to install AMAI to maps
+- From a windows commandline or powershell type `InstallREFORGEDToMap.bat "C:\mymap.w3m" 1` and press enter to install AMAI to maps
-- If you do not want to have the Commander installed to control team mates or easily change language settings instead run `InstallTFTToMap.bat "C:\mymap.w3m" 0`
+- If you do not want to have the Commander installed to control team mates or easily change language settings instead run `InstallREFORGEDToMap.bat "C:\mymap.w3m" 0`
 ![example](example.jpg)
-- Alternatively for complex installs if you have `perl` installed from a commandline you can type `perl InstallToDir.pl TFT "C:\Documents\Warcraft III\Maps\AMAI"` and press enter to install AMAI to all maps in a directory and subdirectories.
+- Alternatively for complex installs if you have `perl` installed from a commandline you can type `perl InstallToDir.pl REFORGED "C:\Documents\Warcraft III\Maps\AMAI"` and press enter to install AMAI to all maps in a directory and subdirectories.
-- You can disable the commander for this install via the `perl InstallToDir.pl TFT "C:\Documents\Warcraft III\Maps\AMAI" "false"`
+- You can disable the commander for this install via the `perl InstallToDir.pl REFORGED "C:\Documents\Warcraft III\Maps\AMAI" "false"`
 - After installing AMAI on your map just start Warcraft 3 and play the map against and/or with computers to make use of AMAI.

 ## Notes